 As for the move over law, it was likely publicized when it first came out but with most all states now having such a law the state of VA thinks that drivers should now know to move over or slow down automatically when they see emergency vehicles in the roadway or on the side of the road.

-Your husband should find out how much his ticket will cost by contacting the Virginia court listed on his ticket.
-The clerk of the court should be able to give him the range that a first ticket for this offense usually runs in the county he was cited in.
+If you've been cited for this infraction, find out how much his ticket will cost by contacting the Virginia court listed on his ticket.
+The clerk of the court should be able to give you the range that a first ticket for this offense usually runs in the county you was cited in.